 - Start exercising more intensely, this is often the key to getting off the plateau in terms of fat loss – get in some sort of strength resistance exercise of your choice for 3-4 times a week.
 Some experts estimate that every extra pound of muscle on your body burns 30-50 calories extra a day, while others estimate each pound burns 6 extra calories a day, compared to 2 calories burned by fat.
 Either way, if you want to increase your metabolism, gaining muscle is the best and most sure way to go about doing so.

 - Intermittent Fasting .
 There are several different types of IF and that is another whole post.
 Google intermittent fasting and get knowledgeable to see if it’s for you.
+A very detailed analysis of the various forms of intermittent fasting can be found here

 - Find out what your Basal Metabolic Rate (BMR) is using one of the calculators on the web and start tracking calories.
 The reason for plateauing at each level is usually related to the fact that your metabolism starts to slow down as you consume less food.
 In addition to building muscle and taking cheat days to increase metabolism, there is some evidence that getting cold (either by taking cold showers, sleeping cold or drinking ice water in the morning) can help boost metabolism.